abliss/caghni/README.md

             [],                           // Hyps
             [0,[1,0,[2,1]],[2,[3,0,1]]],  // Stmt
             [],                           // Free
-            ["<->","A.","-.","E."]],      // Term
+           ],
      Skin:{
          Name:"alnex",
          HypNames:[],
          Delimiters:[],            // will preserve whitespace and comments DepNames:["df-ex","con2bii"],
          VarNames:["x", "ph"],
-     },
+         TermNames:["<->","A.","-.","E."],  // May end with terms not present in Core },
      Tree:{
          Cmd:"thm",
          Deps:[
-             [[[],[0,[1,0,1],[2,[3,0,[2,1]]]],[]],
-              ["<->","E.","-.","A."]],
-             [[[[0,1,[1,0]]],[0,0,[1,1]],[]],
-              ["<->","-."]]],
+             [[[],[0,[1,0,1],[2,[3,0,[2,1]]]],[]], // The Core of a Fact we depend on [0,3,2,1]],       // A permutation mapping the dep's terms onto our own [[[[0,1,[1,0]]],[0,0,[1,1]],[]],
+              [0,2]]],
          Proof:[0,1,"Deps.0","Deps.1"],
      }
     }

 The "Core" is the actual skeleton of the Fact, and is fundamental to how it is used in a proof.
-A Term substitution applied consistently throughout the file (e.g. &rarr; for `->`) is okay.
 The "Skin" comprises presentation-only content which doesn't affect the Fact's meaning or how it is used.
 The "Tree" captures the Fact's dependence on other Facts.
-(Terms and Kinds which are present in the proof of a thm, but not in its statement or hyps, are kept in the Tree in order to keep the Bone clean.)

 Each element of the Tree.Deps array names a prerequisite for the Proof.
-However, it does not refer to a particular fact, but only to its Core.
+However, it does not refer to a particular fact, but only to its Core, and to the mapping between that the Term indices of the two Facts.

-Now we know that if we want to prove the Fact of `alnex`, we don't necessarily need `df-ex`, just some Fact (be it a thm, a defthm, or a stmt) with the same Bone, and a compatible Meat.
+Now we know that if we want to prove the Fact of `alnex`, we don't necessarily need `df-ex`, just some Fact (be it a thm, a defthm, or a stmt) with the same Core, and a compatible set of terms.
+If its Skin.TermNames matches, we can use it directly.
+If a substitution is applied consistntly through the file (e.g. &rarr; for `->`) that's okay too.

 For example, in general/First-order_logic.gh, there is

     defthm (ThereExists formula (∃ x φ) () () (↔ (∃ x φ) (¬ (∀ x (¬ φ)))) ...)

-which creates a Fact with this Core:

-    [[[],[0,[1,0,1],[2,[3,0,[2,1]]]],[]],
-     ["↔","∃","¬","∀"]]

-Thus, as long as our query engine can consistently map ↔ to `<->` ,  "formula" to "wff", etc. throughout the file, this can be used just as well as df-ex.
+which creates a Fact with the same Core as `alnex` (i.e, `[[],[0,[1,0,1],[2,[3,0,[2,1]]]],[]]`) and a `Skin.TermNames` array of `["↔","∃","¬","∀"]]`.
+Thus, as long as our query engine can consistently map ↔ to `<->` ,  etc. ,throughout the file, this can be used just as well as df-ex.
 (Not yet implemented.)

+Note that the Fact schema stores no information about the Kinds of variables or terms, nor the distinction between "Term Variables" and "Binding Variables" (`var` versus `tvar` statments).
+The latter can be inferred at runtime (with the side-effect of occasionally making a theorem more general) and the former can be elided without sacrificing soundness: in the generated ghilbert proofs, all objects projected onto a single kind `k`.
+(Kind inference is expected to be added in the future.)

-The leveldb is a simply key-value store; the key for each Fact is its Mark, as above, plus the sha1sum of its JSON contents.
+The leveldb is a simply key-value store; the key for each Fact is its Core, as above, plus the sha1sum of its JSON contents.
 A Fact's proof is verified as it is added to the database; its entry never changes and need never be deleted.
 Multiple proofs of a Fact can happily exist side-by-side; one or another may be chosen for a particular query based on a variety of scoring algorithms.
 This database should scale well to many millions of Facts, and could easily be sharded across machines.